TEN-framework/portal/content/docs/ten_agent_examples/tutorials/how_to_run_local_model_in_ollama.md

 ---
-title: How to Use a Local LLM with Ollama in TEN Agent
+title: How to Use a Local LLM with Ollama
 ---

 Ten Agent enables integration with various LLMs that support the OpenAI request-response format.
 This guide outlines how to use Ollama models locally with Ten Agent by leveraging OpenAI-compatible endpoints.